svalenti52/Duelling_Idiots/README.md

     participant sees the results of the coin toss) - flip the coin once, and if it is tails answer the question honestly; if it is heads, flip the coin again and answer the question according to the coin.
-    We can test this by Monte Carlo method using Nahin's formala or his numbers presented in the book.
+    We can test this by Monte Carlo method using Nahin's formula or his numbers presented in the book.

 Chapter 2.
 When Idiots Duel